pivotal-cf/docs-riakcs/clients.html.md

-#Getting Started with Riak CS
+#Clients for Riak CS

-###Prerequisites:
+As Riak CS is API-compliant with Amazon S3, any Amazon s3 client should allow you to communicate with your Riak CS instance.
+Here are a few we have validated to work with Riak CS for Pivotal CF.

+- [s3curl](#s3curl) - Perl script that wraps curl (Apache2 license)
+- [s3cmd](#s3cmd) - Command line S3 client written in Python (GPLv2 license)
+- [fog](#fog) - this Ruby library is the swiss-army knife for the cloud (MIT license)
+- [java client](#java) - a fork of Basho's java client (Apache2 license forthcoming)

+##Prerequisites

-You have created a service instance, bound it to an application, and have binding credentials from the VCAP_SERVICES environment variable.
+You have created a service instance, bound it to an application, and have binding credentials from the VCAP\_SERVICES environment variable.

 ```
 "VCAP_SERVICES":